Waterloo Park, Norwich: Location and access

 Waterloo Park is 1.5 mi north of Norwich's city centre.
 The park is bounded on the east by Angel Road, and to the west by Aylsham Road (the A1402).
 To the south is Angel Road Infant School, and Philadelphia Lane lies to the north.
-The gates are normally locked during hours of darkness.
-There is free parking, accessed from Angel Road, and two bus routes from the city centre pass nearby.
+There is parking, accessed from Angel Road, and two bus routes from the city centre pass nearby.